 Fossils and Sub-Fossils, Excavation by DERM Dee River, Mt Morgan, 2013.

-The AI analysis by Claude of Google Chrome.
+The AI analysis Dee River by Claude of Google Chrome and Grok AI.

 Claude says< This appears to be a rugose coral, also known as a "horn coral" or "cup coral."
 Based on the distinctive horn-like shape and the visible septa (radiating plates inside the coral cup), this looks like it could be from the genus Heliophyllum or a similar rugose coral.